 In this post, we went over an overview of the state of dependency management in PowerShell.
 We discussed first the way that PowerShell handles installation/import of modules and then compared different ways to solve this task.
 Finally, we analyzed how dependencies should be addressed based on the type of module.

 To conclude, thanks you so much for reading this post.
-Hope you liked reading it as much as I did writing it.
-Stay tuned for more!!
+Hope you liked reading it as much as I did writing it and stay tuned for more!!